snapfinger/Summer22_TrojanMap/README.md

 ### Rubrics:

-- Implementation of Auto complete: 5 points.
+- Implementation of Auto complete: 1 points.
 (Phase 1)
-- Implementation of GetPosition: 5 points.
+- Implementation of GetPosition: 1 points.
 (Phase 1)
 - Implementation of EditDistance: 10 points.
 (Phase 2)
-- Implementation of shortest path: 15 points.
+- Item 3: 3 Points.
 (Phase 2)
+- Item 4: 5 Points.
+(Phase 2)
+- Item 5: 5 Points.
+(Phase 2)
+- Implementation of Shortest path: 15 points.
+(Phase 2)
    - Bellman-Ford implementation
    - Dijkstra implementation
-   - Plot two paths, and measure and report time spent by two algorithms.
+   - Table/Plot for comparison, and measure and report time spent by two algorithms.
-- Implement of Cycle detection: 10 points.
+- Implement of Cycle detection: 5 points.
 (Phase 2)
    - Boolean value and draw the cycle if there exists one.
 - Topological Sort: 10 points.
 (Phase 2)
    - Check whether there exist a topological sort or not
    - Return the correct order and plot those point on the map
-- Implementation of Travelling Trojan: (Phase 3)
+- Implementation of Traveling Trojan: (Phase 3)
    - Brute-force: 5 points.
    - Brute-force enhanced with early backtracking: 5 points.
    - 2-opt: 10 points.